3 Big Myths Script Consultants Love to Perpetuate

 How to carry your screenplays with you, wherever

 Carrying a printed screenplay around is not an option anymore.
 Of course, you can do it, but what a pain!
 Imagine you’re at a backyard barbecue in Encino, visiting with some old friends and having some vegan ribs.
 Then your friends’ other friends show up.
-And the wife is one of the small handful of … Read more
+And the wife is one … Read more

 7 Must-Have Screenwriting iPhone Apps for Screenwriters